 A child’s guardian is the person who has the rights and responsibilities to take care of the personal and property interests of that child.

 Section 18(3) of the Children’s Act states that a parent and other people who act as guardians of a child must administer and safeguard the child’s property and property interests and assist or represent the child in administrative, contractual and other legal matters.
-A guardian must also give or refuse consent before a child can be adopted, get married or apply for a passport.
+A guardian must also give or refuse consent before a child can be adopted, get married, depart from the Republic of South Africa, or apply for a passport.

 There are two types of guardianship: sole guardianship and co-guardianship.
 In most uncontested divorce matters the parties/parents will remain co-guardians of the children.